A Campus-wide Framework to Increase Students’ Academic Success

 • Produced additional materials that focus on actionable tips for students to implement the three Ms for effective learning (Mindset, Metacognition, Memory)

-• Provided continuous training to all Resident Assistants on the Three Ms and how to discuss the Learning at Iowa framework with residents.
+• Provided continuous training to all resident assistants on the Three Ms and how to discuss the Learning at Iowa framework with residents.

 • Used bulletin boards in the residence halls to promote effective learning strategies that students can explore at their own pace